Laureano saves A’s with glove, then hits decisive HR vs O’s

 TRAINER’S ROOM

-Orioles: RF Anthony Santander, nursing a sprained left ankle, will soon begin baseball activities and is making good progress, according to manager Brandon Hyde.
+Orioles: RF Anthony Santander, nursing a sprained left ankle, will soon begin baseball activities and is making good progress, according to Hyde.
 “We’re about a week and a half into this and he’s kind of right on schedule,” Hyde said. … RHP Hunter Harvey (left oblique) is expected to return on time when eligible to come off the 60-day injured list.

 Athletics: Playing a video game before his Saturday start, Oakland LHP Jesús Luzardo bumped his pitching hand on the table and went out and took the mound anyway.
 An X-ray after the game showed a hairline fracture in his pinkie and he went on the 10-day injured list Sunday. … RHP J.B.
 Wendelken also went on the IL with a strained left oblique.
 Oakland recalled RHP Jordan Weems — he relieved Manaea — from its Stockton alternate training site to take Wendelken’s roster spot, and LHP Adam Kolarek was called up to replace Luzardo.